joaocolaco/eInkCalendar/README.md

 	- `URL` is the URL for the calendar (should be public)
 	- `calendar_name` is the name for displaying the calendar on the screen and
 	- `is_apple` is to indicate that Apple iCal is the provider of the url (solves some issues).
+	- `pattern_fill` can be BLACK, RED, VERTICALSTRIPES, HORIZONTALSTRIPES, DIAGONALSTRIPESLOWERRIGHT, DIAGONALSTRIPESUPPERRIGHT and will fill rectangle near the calendar appointments
+	- `pattern_red_stripes` when true a red color will be used in the striped patterns instead of white